RobRomijnders/dpm/clust_dp/readme.md

 # Introduction

-On literally a rainy Sunday afternoon I set out to implement a Dirichlet Process mixture model.
+On literally a rainy Sunday afternoon I set out to implement a Dirichlet Process mixture model (DPM).
 My main reason? __To find clusters on streaming data.__
 At one point, every data scientist faces this question: _how many clusters do I model?_.
 This question gets more cumbersome once you work with streaming data.
-As more data enters, you probably add more clusters, but that will be heuristics.
+As more data enters, you probably add more clusters.
+You can do that with heuristics, but the DPM solves it naturally.

-So the Dirichlet process formalizes two concerns:
+So the DPM covers two of our concerns:

   * We don't know how many clusters to model
   * As more data streams in, we allow more clusters